Group

 Freeze the Past, Present, And Future

-In this video, children engage in story creation and visual storytelling through images, drama, and then freeze into tableaux, which are human statues.
+Children engage in story creation and visual storytelling through images, drama, and then freeze into tableaux, which are human statues.
 After they interpret and perform the other groups’ story, they will compare various teams’ interpretations to see if the performances were aligned with the artists’ intent.
 These experiences build children’s future ready skills of visual communication, dramatic self-expression, and team collaboration.

 Fabric of the Future